 If the video is part of a playlist you can click the 'Download playlist' button and you'll get a pop-up like the one shown below where you can choose which videos you want from the playlist.
 A single click on the Download button is all you need after that.

-You get a day's free trial to see if you like the program, but after that you'll have to stump up some cash.
-Currently, it's half price at $14.99 (approx £11.50).
+You get a day's free trial to see if you like the program, but after that you'll have to pay.
+Currently, it's half price at $9.99.

-For Android devices, simply copy the MP4 files(s) to the appropriate folder, typically Movies, using Windows Explorer.
+For Android devices, simply copy the MP4 files(s) to the appropriate folder, typically Movies, using File Explorer.
 You can then play it back using the Gallery app or another video player.